-Chris Abell is the Professor of Biological Chemistry at the University of Cambridge.
-A major focus of his highly interdisciplinary research has been to understand the mechanisms of key enzymes, and develop approaches to their inhibition.
+Chris Abell was the Professor of Biological Chemistry at the University of Cambridge.
+A major focus of his highly interdisciplinary research was to understand the mechanisms of key enzymes, and develop approaches to their inhibition.
 He was a pioneer in the development of fragment-based approaches to drug discovery, and co-founder of Astex (1999), a world leading company in this area.
 Fragment-based approaches are now adopted throughout the pharmaceutical industry and in many academic laboratories.
-Chris is using these structural biology driven approaches to develop treatments for tuberculosis and cancer.
+Chris was using these structural biology driven approaches to develop treatments for tuberculosis and cancer.

 Professor of Biological Chemistry, Department of Chemistry, University of Cambridge